prizeout/ui-challenge/README.md

 ## Expectations:

-- You should be able to complete this challenge in 20 minutes or less.
+- You should be able to complete this challenge in 20 minutes or less
-- If you spend more than 30 minutes on this challenge, this might not be the job for you.
+- If you spend more than 30 minutes on this challenge, this might not be the job for you

 ## Rules

-- You are not allowed to modify the HTML in any way.
-No change to the structure, no change to the class names.
+- Do not modify the HTML in any way.
+No change to the structure, no change to the class names
-- You are only allowed to modify `challenge.css`.
+- You are only allowed to modify `challenge.css`
-- You must write your stylesheet in either pure CSS or LessCss.
+- Your stylesheet must be written in either pure CSS or LessCss
-- Googling is allowed.
+- Googling is allowed
-- Send us your `challenge.css` file to travis@prizeout.com along with your resume & how long it took you to complete this challenge.
+- Send your resume & `challenge.css` file to travis@prizeout.com, along with how long it took you to complete this challenge

 ## What we're testing